🎭 What is a system prompt?

 ✅ "Be concise by default (2-3 sentences).
 If the user

-develop with thorough explanations."
+expand with complete explanations."

-Pitfall 3: Forgetting Edge Cases
+Pitfall 3: Forgetting edge cases

 What should the AI do when: